sjentsch/lsjDocs/_pages/Ch13_ANOVA_03.rst

 particular example, the *between groups* variance corresponds to the effect that the ``drug`` has on the outcome variable, and the *within groups* variance corresponds to the “leftover” variability so it calls that the *residuals*.
-If we compare these numbers to the numbers that I calculated by hand in Section `A worked example <Ch13_ANOVA_02.html#a-worked-example>`__, you can see that they’re more or less the same, apart from rounding errors.
+If we compare these numbers to the numbers that I calculated by hand in section :doc:`A worked example <Ch13_ANOVA_02>`, you can see that they’re more or less the same, apart from rounding errors.
 The between groups sums of squares is SS\ :sub:`b` = 3.45, the within groups sums of squares is SS\ :sub:`w` = 1.39, and the degrees of freedom are 2 and 15 respectively.
 We also get the *F*-value and the *p*-value and, again, these are more or less the same, give or take rounding errors, to the numbers that we calculated ourselves when doing it the long and tedious way.

 ------